BlinkTagInc/gtfs-to-html/README.md

 ### templatePath

-{String} Path to a (pug)[https://pugjs.org/] template for rendering timetables.
+{String} Path to a folder containing (pug)[https://pugjs.org/] template for rendering timetables.
 This is optional.
 Defaults to using the templates provided in `views/timetable`.
-All files within the `/views/custom` folder will be .gitignored
+All files within the `/views/custom` folder will be .gitignored.
+The folder should contain pug templates called `timetablepage.pug`, `timetablepage_full.pug`,  `overview.pug`, and `overview_full.pug`.

 ```
-    "templatePath": '/my/path/to/template.pug'
+    "templatePath": 'views/custom/my-agency/'
 ```

 ### verbose